What is Frotteurism?

 What is the Treatment?

 Treatment typically involves psychotherapy and behavioral therapy.
-Medications can also be used.
-Behavior therapy is commonly used to treat Frotteurism.
-The frotteur must learn to control the impulse to touch non-consenting victims.
-Medroxyprogesterone, a female hormone, is sometimes prescribed to decrease sexual desire.
+In behavioral therapy, the frotteur must learn to control the impulse to touch nonconsenting victims.
+Medroxyprogesterone acetate, a predominantly female hormone, is sometimes prescribed to decrease sexual desire.¹

 Last Updated June 2012